jeweller1980stepanets/cordova-neura-plugin/README.md

 11. Open xcode project 'path/to/NeuraSampleCordova/platforms/ios/NeuraSampleCordova.xcworkspace'
 12. Select appropriate signing team.
-13. In case the Push Notification usage (including NeuraSDK automatic Push Notification functionality), go to the 'Capabilities' tab of the 'NeuraSampleCordova' target and turn on 'Push Notification' capability.
+13. If you plan on using Push Notification functionality (including NeuraSDK automatic Push Notification functionality), go to the 'Capabilities' tab of the 'NeuraSampleCordova' target and turn on 'Push Notification' capability.